Degree type(s): Bachelor's

 Location(s): Bismarck, ND

-English Education Degree Program Overview
+English Education Bachelor's Degree Program

 Even as one of the most affordable private universities in the nation, the University of Mary does offer a variety of scholarships.
 In fact, 99% of main campus undergraduate students receive some form of scholarship!

 We strongly encourage you to contact your personal admissions representative to discover all of the options that might be available to you.
 In many cases, a program specific scholarship is just one component of a complete financial aid package.